-For those who tend to enjoy vacationing in the same location, the decision of where to go might be easy – and if you invest in a vacation home, even easier.
+For those who tend to enjoy vacationing in the same location, the decision of where to go to relax and unwind might be easy—and if you invest in a vacation home, even easier.

 For those considering making that move, every option with regard to investing in a vacation home presents its own upsides and downsides, making each individual’s choice different.

 Take a few minutes to ponder the following to see what direction might make sense for you:

 - Timeshares can be cheaper and require less maintenance than a second home while offering the flexibility to travel to various locations.
 They can also be illiquid and typically have steep recurring fees.
 While timeshares typically fit the lifestyle for the younger and more flexible, consider what happens when lifestyles change.
 Older people can become challenged with closing out or selling these investment vehicles.
 Their children do not want the burden of paying maintenance fees and property taxes, and charities will not accept them as donations, leaving few viable options to get rid of the investment.

 - Buying a second home can provide for a lovely vacation spot in the mountains or near the ocean.
 This option allows for a getaway with the convenience of having all of your "stuff" while potentially taking advantage of lower real estate costs and historically low mortgage rates.
 But what about the transaction fees and the potential headaches associated with maintenance/repair work that will be your responsibility?
 Many people will purchase the second home with the idea of renting it when they are not using it (Vacation Rental by Owner - VRBO), or use a management company to find renters and manage the property.
 This can help offset the monthly expenditures, but be careful as you might be dedicating more money, time and energy than you expected for the venture.
 Also, will you able to cover the monthly outflows if rentals are not as good as you hoped, and do you have the liquidity to cover mortgage payments when the property is vacant?